 For 2019, Federal Realty maintained its FFO per share guidance at $6.30-$6.46.

 Federal Realty announced a hike in its dividend rate, increasing the quarterly cash dividend to $1.05 per share from the $1.02 paid earlier.
 This represents an increase of 2.9% and marks the 52nd consecutive year of common dividend hikes.
 The increased dividend will be paid on Oct 15, to shareholders on record as of Sep 23, 2019.

 How Have Estimates Been Moving Since Then?

-Currently, Federal Realty Investment Trust has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.
+Currently, Federal Realty Investment Trust has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions has been net zero.
 Notably, Federal Realty Investment Trust has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Federal Realty Investment Trust (FRT) : Free Stock Analysis Report